w3ng/1MBD/README.md

-# 1MBD - One Managed Build &amp; Deployment
+# SMBD - Simple Managed Build &amp; Deployment

-1MBD is a Countinous Integration build framework or extensive build tool that writen in Apache Ant. <br/><br/>
+SMBD is a Countinous Integration build framework or extensive build tool that writen in Apache Ant. <br/><br/>
 Basic Feature as below : <br/>
 * It allows configured once, build everywhere no matter in local machine, ide, or build sever; <br/>
 * Easy to Integrate with build tools like Hudson, Jenkins and etc <br/>